 With an estimated 25-30% of heat lost through the windows of the average UK home, thermal efficiency is a vital consideration when deciding to replace your windows.

-These days the thermal efficiency of the whole window (not just the glass) is rated from A to G by the BFRC (British Fenestration Rating Council).
+These days, the whole window's thermal efficiency (not just the glass) is rated from A to G by the BFRC (British Fenestration Rating Council).

-Double and triple glazed windows can offer extra layers of insulation but come at an extra cost but the energy savings are estimated to be from £100 to £120-a-year for a typical detached home.
+Double and triple glazed windows can offer extra layers of insulation but come at an extra cost.
+The energy savings are estimated to be from £100 to £120-a-year for a typical detached home.